Kaifi Azmi school in Mijwan: where young women dare to realise their dreams

 “I studied in other schools before this but the educational standard there was not as good as here,” said Zeenat, who believes the education she is getting here will equip her to pass a medical entrance exam.

 Azmi, who had returned to his native village after acquiring fame as a celebrated poet and lyricist in the Hindi film industry, also set up an embroidery centre for women in 1993.
-He then established a computer training centre in 2000, followed by a school for classes IX-XII.
+He then established a computer training centre in 2000, followed by a school for Classes 9-12.

 He passed away in 2002 but his legacy lives on.